 Each year one or two promising college students entering the field of choral conducting and music education are selected to become a conducting intern.
 In addition to participation at rehearsals and conducting at performances, the interns will gain administrative skills by working with the choir administrator as well as attending one board meeting.
 Each intern works closely with the Artistic Director to refine conducting techniques.
 Since it is difficult for young aspiring conductors to gain experience, this internship is an important and innovative contribution to the Delaware Valley's musical community.

-Victor Abednego, who just graduated from Westminster Choir College in May 2017, has been our conducting intern for the last two years.
+Victor Abednego, who graduated from Westminster Choir College in May 2017, was been our conducting intern for the last two years.

 In his words, “Cantus Novus is a choir where I could apply everything I learned in school but also where I could learn new things.
 Ed McCall is an excellent mentor.
 He always gave me feedback during or after rehearsal.
 Even when I was not on the podium, I learned by observing how he rehearses the choir.
 The choir members were very talented and supportive.
 They responded to every conducting gesture I made and gave feedback for my improvement.”